 Example

-The following script commands will add a new material to the objects tree in Finite Element IDE name it, and assign optical properties to it using a material model in the optical material database.
+The following script commands will add a new material to the objects tree in Lumerical Multiphysics, name it, and assign optical properties to it using a material model in the optical material database.
 The script will then add electrical and thermal properties to the same material using an appropriate material model in the electrical/thermal material database.

 See Also